 Alcentra EMEA Privacy Notice

-This privacy notice applies to Alcentra Limited and its affiliates (collectively referred to as "Alcentra", "we", "us").
-The Alcentra entity responsible for your personal information, along with any additional information that may be required by law, considering the specific circumstances and the type of Personal Information at issue, will be explained in a separate summary privacy notice that will be made available when your personal information is first collected, for example where you or the business you work for engages us to provide a service.
+This privacy notice applies to Alcentra Limited and its affiliates (collectively referred to as “Alcentra”, “we”, “us”).
+The Alcentra entity acts as a data controller and is responsible for your personal information, along with any additional information that may be required by applicable law, considering the specific circumstances and the type of personal information at issue, will be explained in a separate summary privacy notice that will be made available when your personal information is first collected, for example where you or the business you work for engages us to provide a service.

 - What personal information we collect and when and why we use it

 - How we share personal information within Alcentra and with our service providers, regulators and other third parties

 - Carrying out direct marketing

 - How we protect and store personal information